Treatment effect estimation under convergent network interference

-One noteworthy point is that both $H_n$ and $\L$ in our case have varying degrees.
-Namely, the degree of vertex $i$ in $H_n$ grows linearly in $i$ up to an $O(1)$ discrepancy from excluding self-loops while $\int_0^1 \L(x,y)\,dx = y.$ This suggests that our results are robust to such degree heterogeneity, even when the degree of the exposure graph varies from $1$ to $n-1.$
+The first setting adopts a design-based perspective, where we generate a convergent finite population by Lemmas \ref{det_point} and \ref{thinning}.
+In other words, the exposure graph is the half graph $H_n$ where $H_n(i,j)=1_{i\neq j}\cdot 1_{i+j>n},$ and the potential outcome functions are $\ell(i/n)$ for each $i\in[n]$.
+For the sparse setting, each edge of $H_n$ is independently kept with probability $\rho_n$.
+Fixing the realized finite population, we generate 10,000 treatment assignments to obtain an empirical plot of the HT and H\'{a}jek estimators.
+This allows us to evaluate Theorem \ref{Main} under a finite population of fixed size.

+In the second and third settings, we draw the finite population from $(\L,\ell)$ according to \eqref{random_pop}.
+The second setting is design-based as we condition on the realized draw, then generate 10,000 treatment assignments.
+In contrast, the third setting adopts a superpopulation approach.
+In each of the 10,000 Monte Carlo iterations, we draw a new finite population along with a new treatment assignment.
+These two settings allow us to compare the normal approximations in Corollary \ref{clarify} and Proposition \ref{wager_main}.

+We display the results in Figure \ref{fig:plot}.
+In each plot, we overlay the theoretical limit implied by Theorem \ref{Main}.
+Namely, we compute the limiting variance and center the corresponding Gaussian curve on the empirical mean.
+We give a short derivation of the limiting variances in the \hyperref[app]{Appendix}.
+For each setting, we also include the $R^2$ of the QQ plot against the standard normal distribution to check approximate normality.